chakeson/Reading-order/reading-order/README.md

 - Write front page readme with image.

-- Upgrade sync handler

-    - Handle failed book get fetches.

-    - Interactive save handler.
-If failed to save keep displaying component and offer save again button.

-    - If not signed in remind user that its not permanetly saved.

 - Clean up react console warnings.

 - Get terms and conditions document and add to login page.